St Andrews West Sands

 St Andrews West Sands Beach is famous for the opening scenes of the film Chariots of Fire.
-The beach extends for almost two miles of uninterrupted sand, backed with dunes and the world-renowned golf course.
+The beach extends for almost two miles of uninterrupted sand, backed with dunes and the world-renowned golf courses.
 It is very popular for walking and running as well as for swimming.
-The beach is just a 15 minutes walk from the town centre, there is plenty of car parking, the beach is zoned to keep sand yachts and families apart.
+The beach is just a 15 minute walk from the town centre and there is plenty of car parking.
+The beach is zoned to keep sand yachts and families apart.

 Not only are the dunes found at West Sands internationally important, they are part of the Firth of Tay and Eden Estuary Special Area for Conservation.
 They also provide a natural defence against the sea and are home to many important plants and animals.